 It is essential that children are safeguarded from potentially harmful and inappropriate online material and behaviours.
 At Repton Manor Primary School we empower, protect and educate children and staff in their use of technology and establish mechanisms to identify, intervene in, and escalate any concerns where appropriate but these messages can only be successful if they’re supported and reinforced by parents and carers when children are at home.

-The school’s Designated Safeguarding Lead, Kayleigh Simpson, holds overall responsibility for E-Safety within Repton Manor Primary School.
-Kayleigh Simpson or a Deputy Designated Safeguarding Lead (Matt Rawling, Louise Summers or Hannah Ferris) would be happy to support any parent or carer with any concerns or to further their knowledge.
+The school’s Safeguarding and Pastoral Director (Designated Safeguarding Lead), Hannah Ferris, holds overall responsibility for Online Safety within Repton Manor Primary School.
+Hannah Ferris or a Deputy Designated Safeguarding Lead (Matt Rawling, Jackie Chambers, Louise Summers or John Page) would be happy to support any parent or carer with any concerns or to further their knowledge.
 As parents, you are also able to report any online abuse online using the button below:

 The breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk:

 Content: being exposed to illegal, inappropriate or harmful content.
 For example, pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism.

 Contact: being subjected to harmful online interaction with other users.
 For example, peer to peer pressure, commercial advertising and adults posing as children with the intention to groom or exploit them for sexual, criminal, financial or other purposes.